John O'Reilly (engineer): Career

-He later became Vice-Chancellor of Cranfield University from 2006–2013.
+He later became Vice-Chancellor of Cranfield University from 2006 to 2013.
 He was knighted in 2007.

+He was elected a Fellow of the Learned Society of Wales in 2011.

 He left Cranfield and became Director General, Knowledge and Innovation, BIS, from 2013 – 2015.

 Since 2015, he is Chairman of NICC Ltd., - a company which develops interoperability standards for public communications networks and services in the UK.

 In 2019, he named an Honorary Citizen of Singapore for contributions to Singapore in engineering research and development.